Chicago, Rock Island and Pacific Railroad (2017): History

-Rock Island Rail is also planning to reopen the rail line between the river port of Rosedale, Mississippi and Greenville, Mississippi.
+Rock Island Rail is also planning to reopen the rail line between the river port of Rosedale, Mississippi, and Greenville, Mississippi.
 The county owned port authority had acquired this line from Illinois Central in 1981 and operated it under the name Great River Railroad until 2001, when the tracks had to be embargoed.
 In August 2020, Bolivar County and Rock Island Rail agreed to start clearing and repairing the infrastructure.

 On December 21, 2020, Robert Riley registered a company called Gulf & Ship Island Railroad LLC which is also using a classic railroad's name: A Gulf & Ship Island Railroad already existed between 1882 and 1925.
 In May 2021, Harrison County and Rock Island Rail announced that the latter's Gulf & Ship Island Railroad in cooperation with Kansas City Southern Railway is to resume operations on the Seaway lead in the Bernard Bayou industrial park in Gulfport.

-On February 18th 2023 Rock Island Rail acquired the track, rolling assets and real estate from the Midland Railway Historical Association and its subsidiary Leavenworth, Lawrence & Galveston Railroad.
-It became the wholly owned subsidiary business unit Ottawa Northern Railroad LLC.
-ONR plans to continue with the tourist operations as well as the addition of resuming freight operations.
-ONR interchanges with the BNSF at Ottawa, Kansas and extends north to Baldwin City Kansas.
+On February 18, 2023, Rock Island Rail acquired the track, rolling assets and real estate from the Midland Railway Historical Association and its subsidiary the Leavenworth, Lawrence & Galveston Railroad, doing business as the Baldwin City & Southern Railroad.
+That became the property of the wholly owned subsidiary called Ottawa Northern Railroad ("ONR").
+ONR plans to continue the tourist operations, as well as resume freight operations.
+ONR interchanges with the BNSF at Ottawa, Kansas, and extends north to Baldwin City, Kansas.

+On February 26, 2024, the Oklahoma Department of Transportation ("ODOT") as well as the Blackwell Industrial Authority petitioned the Surface Transportation Board to allow Rock Island Rail to resume operations on the Blackwell Northern Gateway Railroad, which had previously been shut down by FRA emergency order on February 2, 2024.
+In August of 2024, a Rock Island Rail affiliate, the Oklahoma and Kansas Railroad, was granted a long-term lease for the line, as approved by the Surface Transportation Board on September 27, 2024.
+However, on October 11, ODOT informed the Oklahoma and Kansas Railroad that its lease was being terminated, alleging that the operator had made no effort to rehabilitate the line.
+ODOT then began seeking a new operator for the trackage.

 Infrastructure

-Coahoma County's rail infrastructure, summarily called Mississippi Delta Railroad, is about 60 miles (97 km) long and consists of three lines.
+Coahoma County's rail infrastructure, summarily called Mississippi Delta Railroad, is about 85 miles (137 km) long and consists of three lines.
 The part from Lula through Coahoma, Lyon and Clarksdale to a point called Dolan, southwest of Clarksdale, is part of the former Louisville, New Orleans and Texas Railway's main line from New Orleans to Memphis.
 The sections immediately north of Lula and south of Dolan were abandoned by the early 1980s.
 The line from Clarksdale to Tutwiler, Sumner and Swan Lake near Glendora was built as a branch line.
 In Clarksdale, both lines are connected through a wye within an extensive rail yard.
 From Lula, another branch leads south to Jonestown.
 The county purchased the lines from three different owners in 2001.